storageos/storageos.github.io/_includes/operator/install.md

 This example contains a default password, for production installations, use a unique, strong password.

+> You can define a base64 value by `echo -n "mystring" | base64`.

 > Make sure that the encoding of the credentials doesn't have special characters such as '\n'.

-> You can define a base64 value by `echo -n "mystring" | base64`.
+> The `echo -n` ensures that a trailing new line is not appended to the string.

+> If you wish to change the default accounts details post-install please see [Managing
+> Users](/docs/operations/users#altering-the-storageos-api-account)

 {% if page.platform == "openshift" %}
 ## Add scc (security context constraint) for StorageOS